-Nine Years After the Great Quake and Nuclear Disaster Tsukubans Encounter some Familiar Scenes
+Nine Years After the Great Quake and Nuclear Disaster, the Pandemic Creates Some Familiar Scenes in Tsukuba

 By Avi Landau